benjajaja/civtrade/README.md

 furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software, unless explicit written permission is given by minicl55.
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software, except with explicit written permission is given by minicl55.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR